HenrikBengtsson/future.tests/README.md

-# future.tests: Test Suite for 'Future' API Backends
+# future.tests: Test Suite for 'Future API' Backends

 The **[future]** package defines the Future API which consists of a small number of functions for writing [R] code that can be evaluated either sequential or in parallel based a single setting without having to change anything in the code.
 Parallelization can be done via one of many backends, e.g. via built-in multicore, multisession and cluster backends (based on the **parallel** package) or via third-party backends such as **[future.callr]** and **[future.batchtools]**.
 The design motto of the Future API is: